meekotherogue/by-night/favourites/drawings/gallery.md

   key: FavouritesGalleryDrawings
   parent: Favourites
   title: Drawings
-  order: 6
+  order: 1
 navOptions:
   includeSelf: true
 ---

-Here is the collection of completed drawings and paintings I have done in Drawings
+Here is a collection of my personal favourite drawings in no particular order

+These are completed works done with traditional mediums such as pencils, inks, charcol, or pastel